Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: METHODOLOGY

 \subsubsection{Joint Spatiotemporal Attention}

-Sensor readings are influenced by measurements from other sensors in the spatiotemporal vicinity.
-However, the influences might be highly dynamic and difficult to capture.
-To this end, previous works~\cite{liang2018geoman,guo2019attention} utilize separate attention modules to handle the dynamic relations in spatial and temporal dimensions, respectively.
-However, these models fail to explicitly consider joint spatiotemporal dependencies.
-For instance, assuming wind from the north, PM2.5 matter will be blown toward the south over time.
-Meanwhile, a car accident will cause a traffic jam on an upstream road later.
-Inspired by such complex interactions, we propose a novel joint spatiotemporal attention mechanism to capture dynamic joint spatiotemporal relations, illustrated in Fig.~\ref{figure_sta}.
+Spatiotemporal data are influenced by conditions from surrounding locations which are highly interactive and difficult to capture the patterns.
+To learn these relationships, attention networks are proven to be an effective tool~\cite{vaswani2017attention}.
+Among them, researchers mainly utilize individual attention blocks to handle the spatial relations and temporal dynamics respectively, followed by a fusion module to integrate them~\cite{liang2018geoman,guo2019attention,zheng2020gman}.
+However, these models fail to explicitly consider joint spatiotemporal dependencies directly.
+For instance, assuming a north wind, PM2.5 particles will be blown toward the south over time.
+In addition, a car accident will clog traffic on an upstream road after a short time.
+The phenomena involve synchronous spatiotemporal shifts and are hard for separate attention modules to model.
+We propose a joint spatiotemporal attention mechanism to capture them simultaneously, as illustrated in Figure~\ref{figure_sta}.